-Apert syndrome can be passed down through families (inherited).
-The syndrome is inherited as an autosomal dominant trait, which means that only one parent needs to pass on the faulty gene for a child to have the condition.
+Apert syndrome can be passed down through families (inherited) as an autosomal dominant trait.
+This means that only one parent needs to pass on the faulty gene for a child to have the condition.

 Some cases may occur without a known family history.

-Apert syndrome is caused by mutations in a gene called fibroblast growth factor receptor 2.
-This gene defect causes some of the bony sutures of the skull to close too early, a condition called craniosynostosis.
+Apert syndrome is caused by one of two changes to the FGFR2 gene.
+This gene defect causes some of the bony sutures of the skull to close too early.
+This condition is called craniosynostosis.

-Several other syndromes that include craniosynostosis can lead to a similar appearance of the face and head, but do not include the severe hand and foot problems of Apert syndrome.
+Several other syndromes can lead to a similar appearance of the face and head, but do not include the severe hand and foot features of Apert syndrome.
 These similar syndromes include: